radeva/biscuit-machine/README.md

 Design a system to control a Biscuit Machine where biscuits should start baking process once the oven reaches certain degrees.
 On the other hand it shouldn't overheat and should maintain temperature between 220 and 240 degrees.

-There is an option to pause the baking process and to turn it off.
-When turned off, the machine should complete the baking of the baking already on the baking belt and then turn off.
+There is an option to pause the baking process or to turn it off.
+When turned off, the machine should complete the biscuits already on the baking belt and then turn off.

 ## The Solution